oracle/graal/docs/TESTS.md

 Sulong's primary testsuite can be executed using `mx unittest SulongSuite`.
-Additionally, Sulong is also tested with selected external testsuites that can be executed using `mx su-suite`.
-Optional arguments to this command specify the testsuites to be executed. `mx su-suite -h` provides a list of available suites.
+Additionally, Sulong is also tested with selected external testsuites that can be executed using `mx test`.
+Optional arguments to this command specify the testsuites to be executed. `mx test -h` provides a list of available suites.
 The most important testsuites (beside the SulongSuite) are the `gcc38` and `llvm38` suites which consist of selected test cases from the official GCC 5.2 and LLVM 3.2 testsuites.

-To attach a debugger to Sulong tests, run `mx -d unittest SulongSuite` or `mx -d su-suite gcc38`.
+To attach a debugger to Sulong tests, run `mx -d unittest SulongSuite` or `mx -d test gcc38`.
-To get a verbose output of all tests that run as part of a suite, run `mx -v su-suite gcc38`.
+To get a verbose output of all tests that run as part of a suite, run `mx -v test gcc38`.
 This also prints names for all individual tests.

 You can use the test names to run a single test of a suite.
 For example, `test[c/max-unsigned-short-to-float-cast.c]` is part of the